 But for starters, we can take our cues from Isaiah’s words and give up unkind words, self focus, and excluding others.

 We can give up the things that distract us from our call to love and glorify God, love and honor our husbands, love and disciple our children.
-We can give up the idols in our lives.
+We can give up the idols in our lives or things that distract us from growing closer to God.